benkuly/matrix-sms-bridge/README.md

 This is a matrix bridge, which allows you to bridge matrix rooms to SMS with one telephone number only.
 It is build on top of [matrix-spring-boot-sdk](https://github.com/benkuly/matrix-spring-boot-sdk) and written in kotlin.

 ## User Guide
+### Automated room creation
+Create a room with you and `@smsBot:yourHomeServer.org` only.
+Now you can write `sms send --help` which gives you a help, how to use this command.

+Example: `sms send -t 01749292923 "Hello World"` creates a new room with the telephone number and writes "Hello World" for you.

 ### Invite telephone number to matrix room
 The virtual matrix users, which represents SMS numbers, have the following pattern:
 ```text